inajan/Module-10-HTS/00-Get_started.md

 ## Installing and using software on a Linux system
 Installing software on a Linux server like the ones we are using in this class can sometimes be difficult.
 Many programs have "dependencies", other programs or libraries, that needs to be installed in a specific way in order for the program to run properly.
 On the servers that we are using in this course there are many programs that have been pre-installed.

 * The command `module avail` will give you a list of all pre-installed software.
-This list is very long:
+This list is very long.
+If only the first few are listed (you do not see the prompt (`$`) at the bottom):
-  * to browser through, use the spacebar
+  * to browse through, use the spacebar
-  * to go back to the terminal, press the `q` key
+  * to go back to the terminal prompt, press the `q` key
 * To activate a specific program, run `module load software_name/version`

 For the rest of the HTS module, we will use `fastqc` and `trimmomatic`.
 Here, we will only test that you can load the corresponding modules and test the progam.